canonical/pvcviewer-operator/CONTRIBUTING.md

 ## How to Manage Python Dependencies and Environments

-`poetry` and optionally `tox` are the only tools required locally. `poetry` is required both to manage dependencies and to run `tox` environments (as `tox` internally relies on `poetry` to run its environments), while `tox` is only required to the latter purpose.
+`poetry` and optionally `tox` are the only tools required locally. `poetry` is required both to manage dependencies and to run `tox` environments (as `tox` internally relies on `poetry`), while `tox` is only required to the latter purpose and to export charm dependencies in `requirements.txt`-like format for `charmcraft`.
 Refer to the respective official docs for [installing poetry](https://python-poetry.org/docs/#installation) and [installing tox](https://tox.wiki/en/latest/installation.html).

 ### Updating Dependencies